 |6'6"+||151 - 153||152 - 154||155 - 157||158 - 160||159 - 161||162 - 164||165+|

 Another factor to consider while choosing the right length is the type of riding you plan to do.
 If you are planning for powder, freeriding or all-mountain riding, then you should consider a slightly longer board since they offer more stability and speed.
 If it’s all about freestyle, then smaller boards would be the perfect choice since they are easier to spin and also to manoeuvre in the congested place like the terrain parks or half-pipe.
 For the beginners, shorter boards in your size would be a perfect choice.
-With these considerations, you can rest assured getting the right snowboard length for a safe and fun riding.
+With these considerations, you can rest assured that you’ll be getting the right snowboard length for a safe and fun ride.

 2. Ability Level

 Your ability level is another factor that you must consider while choosing the right board.
 Ability level is basically the measure of your skill in this sport.
 As you gain the experience in this sport, your ability level keeps on rising depending on what you can do safely.
 As you hone your skills up to the ladder, a lot of things will be changing along the way with the type of board leading the list.
 In each level, there is a specific type of board that will address your needs.
 This is definitely a factor that’ll determine the type of board that you should buy.
 Boards are categorised according to the ability levels which includes beginners, intermediate, and advanced.
 It will be difficult for the beginner to try using the boards designed for the advanced riders.